farzeni/toit-dfplayerMini/README.md

 ## Installation

-This package is not yet published on pkg.toit.io.
-As such it is best to simply install it as a local package:
+This package can be installed with

 ```
-toit.pkg install --name=dfplayermini --local <PATH_TO_HOST_PACKAGE>
+toit pkg install github.com/farzeni/toit-dfplayerMini
 ```

 where `<PATH_TO_HOST_PACKAGE>` is the folder containing this README.